 Home Demonstration Gardens

-This wonderful collection of demonstration gardens was the brain child of the Arboretum’s second director, Dr. Francis de Vos and is named in his honor.
-The gardens are clustered together for ease of viewing and comparison and encompass backyards, herb, patio, vegetable, cutting, rock, and seasonal gardens as well as a weed exhibit.
+This wonderful collection was the brain child of the Arboretum’s second director, Dr. Francis de Vos, and is named in his honor.
+The gardens are clustered together for ease of viewing and comparison.
+They include backyard, herb, patio, vegetable, cutting, rock and seasonal gardens, as well as a weed exhibit.

 Cutting Garden

-The Cross Cutting Garden gives the homeowner a great idea of what perennials and annual plantings they might use for flower arranging.
-There are 29 different perennials and annuals represented in the garden (we ask that guests please refrain from cutting or collecting at the Arboretum so that everyone can enjoy the gardens).
+The Cross Cutting Garden gives the homeowner a great idea of which perennials and annual plantings they might use for flower arranging.
+There are 29 different perennials and annuals represented in the garden.
+Please refrain from cutting or collecting, though, so that everyone can enjoy the garden.

-Many common and often many unusual vegetables easily grown in the Minnesota garden are displayed in this garden.
-A water trough feature, espalier apples, a small sculpture Looking for Rain by Miriam Bennett and The Stephen F. Keating Home Greenhouse (a backyard greenhouse) are all part of this garden.
+This garden contains many common vegetables and some that are unusual.
+Along with the vegetables themselves, there is a water trough feature, a small sculpture called Looking for Rain by Miriam Bennett.
+There are espaliered apples, and The Stephen F. Keating Home Greenhouse (a backyard greenhouse).
 Fruit trees, shrubs and perennials, strawberries (Fragaria) are located outside the fence near the compost bins.
-In all we have 32 varieties of fruit trees and shrubs, and 23 perennials.
-Each year a new thematic vegetable design is on display.
+There are 32 varieties of fruit trees and shrubs, and 23 perennials in all.
+Each year, we display a new thematic vegetable design.

 Garden for Outdoor Living

-The Edmundson Garden for Outdoor Living is a wonderful small backyard garden with patio, table and chairs, lawn, a perennial/annual garden and flowering shrubs and trees.
+The Edmundson Garden for Outdoor Living is a wonderful small backyard garden with a patio, table and chairs, lawn, perennial and annual plants, and flowering shrubs and trees.
 It is amazing what can be accomplished in a small space in a semi formal garden.
-There are 7 species of trees, 19 types of shrubs, 57 different perennials and numerous annuals in the garden.
+There are seven species of trees, 19 shrubs, 57 perennials and myriad annuals.

 Garden for Small Spaces

 The Bachman Garden for Small Spaces represents a small urban space, perhaps a patio area that contains small trees, flowering shrubs, perennials, annuals, vegetables and herbs.
-There are 41 different kinds of plants in this garden.
+There are 41 different kinds of plants.

 Herb Gardens

-Kitchen Herb Garden - Situated just outside the Slade Perennial Garden and the kitchen herb garden has a large collection of 23 genera and 34 species of perennial herbs.
-There are also approximately 700 annual herb plants put in the ground each year.
-This garden is probably the most popular of the 6 herb gardens at the Arboretum as visitors are always interested in new seasonings for their food.
+Just outside the Slade Perennial Garden, the kitchen herb garden has a large collection of 23 genera and 34 species of perennial herbs.
+There are also about 700 annual herb plants put in the ground each year.
+This garden is probably the most popular of the six herb gardens at the Arboretum.
+Visitors are always interested in new seasonings for their food.
 The Minnesota Herb Society works with Arboretum gardeners and contributes time, money and plants to make this garden a real treat.

-Knot Garden - Given by the Lake Minnetonka Garden Club and the Knot Garden represents a period of European history when wealthy barons had the time to make their herb plantings intriguing.
-We would venture to guess that like the royalty they competed for the most interesting, beautiful, unusual!
-This pattern garden, best viewed from the Kitchen Herb Garden or the Wedding Tower, is comprised of Korean boxwood, Japanese barberry, lavender cotton and germander.
+Given by the Lake Minnetonka Garden Club, the Knot Garden represents a period of European history when wealthy folk had the time to make their herb plantings intriguing.
+We would venture to guess that like the royalty they competed for the most interesting, beautiful and unusual!
+This pattern garden is best viewed from the Kitchen Herb Garden or the Wedding Tower.
+It comprises Korean boxwood, Japanese barberry, lavender cotton and germander.
 A centerpiece of this garden is a fan-shaped Meteor Sour Cherry espalier flanked on either side by two Zestar apple trees also espaliered against the wall in a serpentine pattern.
 It is a beautiful viewing garden but quite practical given the variety of herbs.

-The next garden down the hill, the Fragrant Herb Garden, is filled with fragrant herbs and flowers and it’s a delightful experience to walk slowly through the garden.
-There are 72 genera and 95 species in this garden ranging from moss roses (Rosa rugosa) to Gold Band Lily (Lilium auratum).
+Just over the hill, follow your nose to the Fragrant Herb Garden, which also contains delightful flowers.
+There are 72 genera and 95 species here, ranging from moss roses (Rosa rugosa) to Gold Band Lily (Lilium auratum).

-The lowest level of this series of herb gardens, the Dyers Garden, is along the walkway to the Ordway Shelter.
+You will find the the Dyers Garden at the bottom of this hill, is along the walkway to the Ordway Shelter.
 It contains shrubs, perennials and annuals representing a small selection of plants used for dyes for clothes, making utensils, and personal adornment items.
-Plants range from Bloodroot (Sanguinaria canadensis) to Yucca (Yucca filimentosa) with 34 species and 30 genera represented in the garden.
+Plants range from Bloodroot (Sanguinaria canadensis) to Yucca (Yucca filimentosa) with 34 species and 30 genera represented.

 The sixth herb garden is in the de Vos Home Demonstration Gardens.
 Its description is found there.